 - For cracking physics and maths – You need to have knowledge of applying logic and formulas.

-- For cracking chemistry and bio – You need to have knowledge of learning and remembering things easily. (which all people who have given 10th board and have scored 90% and above, WILL know)
+- For cracking chemistry and bio – You need to have knowledge of learning and remembering things easy. (which all people who have given the 10th board and have scored 90% and above, WILL know)

 3. “Out of syllabus” no more valid :